efinauri/languria/README.md

 ```

 Associations are, given certain conditions, treated as being in particular states.
-An association is in a _set state_ when all of its keys map to booleans, and it's in a _list state_ when its keys are the integers 0 to n.
+An association is _setty_ when all of its keys map to booleans, and it's _listy_ when its keys are the integers 0 to n.

 Lists and sets are easier to both instantiate and operate: